robosangli/robosangli.github.io/_pages/io-engineer.md

 ---
-title: "TRI System Integration Engineer"
+title: "Impossible Objects Application Engineer"
-permalink: /tri-engineer/
+permalink: /io-engineer/
 ---

 This is an example page.